-Post Elections
+Post Elections – May 14th

-1. A Post Officer’s Nominating Committee is appointed to consider and select officers as officer candidates.
+1. A Post Officer’s Nominating Committee was appointed to consider and select officers as officer candidates.
 Any member can be considered as a candidate for an officer position.
 The Committee’s report is theirs alone and is provided to the Post Executive Committee (PEC) at their April Meeting and is then announced to the General Membership at their meeting on the second Tuesday of April.
 This is known as the Slate of Officers.

 1. A nominating committee reports to the assembly only nominees approved by a majority vote of the committee.
 No action is taken on the report of nominating committee.
 Nominations from the floor are always in order after nominating committee has reported.”
 (Res.2.)